pointcaster/ba_ffconvert/README.md

   - **NVIDIA GPU**: Faster but slightly lower quality.
   - **CPU**: Slower but offers highest quality.
 - Example performance:
   - NVIDIA RTX 3090 is approximately 3x faster than AMD 5950X for GPU encoding.
+Sometimes.
+Unless you need to convert 3-hour videos, it's strongly recommended to use the CPU version.

 ---